brianlmerritt/learning_tools_content_api/README.md

 1. Set up contributing possibility
 1. Add LTI & other content via Selenium?
 1. Add lecture capture
+1. Maybe consider
+- Provide script command options to exclude content if unused &/or hidden (or if unused to help reduce file/data size of the Moodle instance)
+- Include the Moodle contextid of the content to be able to work out which users have permissions to view, etc..
+Note debug/course_modules.csv does include the contextid

 ## Contributing ##